 To leave an established band (Eluveitie) and create another that is only vaguely reminiscent of the first one is a feat and Cellar Darling accomplished it in spades.
 I couldn’t stop listening to this one and I still can’t.
 Fairly certain their follow-up will be in this same spot next year since they are working on it now.

 A big, challenging masterpiece that threw every limit of metal out the window and created its own subgenre.
 Part black metal, part prog, part nearly jazz, but all amazing.

 Kobra and the Lotus – ‘Prevail I’ (May 2017):

 The first of the concept albums led by female singers.
 Kobra Paige’s big, deep voice only gets better and the band only gets tighter with each release.
 Part II is also coming soon.

 Brittany Slayes powers a cinematic concept album about a supernatural power struggle.
 Another band, like KATL, that should be a lot bigger and will be.

 Burning Shadows – ‘Truth in Legend’ (May 2017):

 Bless you, David LaMay, for pointing this out to me (well, demanding I listen to it!).
 Sounds so completely European in its approach to power metal, you’d swear they were — how they got that sophisticated in Savage, MD, is a credit to their formidable ability.

 This remarkably creative, highly ambitious Massachusetts band nailed a concept album about a seductive demon and his prey.
 Drawing on classical and Broadway elements, and with the amazingly versatile stylings of Adrienne Cowan giving voice to the characters, Seven Spires proves it can hang with the big bands.

-Many thanks to Kira for sharing her favorites for the year, as well for all her contributions since she has joined us as a regular guest of Riff Relevant. – Leanne
+Many thanks to Kira for sharing her favorites for the year, as well for all her contributions to Riff Relevant. – Leanne